Scroll to top

 Political Instability

-Following the 2016 coup attempt, political tensions remain.
-Demonstrations can escalate, and government security operations can disrupt normal movement.
+Following the 2016 coup attempt, political tensions remain a feature of the operating environment.
+Demonstrations can escalate at short notice, and government security operations can disrupt normal movement without warning.
+Protests are common around the city centre and university districts.

 Petty Crime